 Tolani Lake Enterprises

 As part of the Coronavirus Aid, Relief and Economic Security Act (CARES) funding to the Navajo Nation, a $3.46 million grant was awarded to Tolani Lake Enterprises through the Navajo Nation Department of Water Resources CARES budget.
-The use of an experienced community-based organization to expand the capacity of Navajo Nation Water Resources allowed rapid mobilization to develop wells, watering points, water catchment and delivery strategies to bring needed water to families without ready access to water for their homes, farms and livestock.
-The project also supported a hoophouse initiative that is building greenhouses across the region growing food to share with families in need.
+The use of the experienced Tolani Lake Enterprises organization to expand the capacity of Navajo Nation Water Resources allows rapid mobilization to develop wells, watering points, water catchment and delivery strategies to bring needed water to families without ready access to water for their homes, farms and livestock.
+The project also supports a hoophouse initiative that is building greenhouses across the region growing food to share with families in need.

 Tolani Lake Enterprises is a community-based Diné (Navajo) non-governmental organization based in Tolani Lake, Navajo Nation, Arizona, that provides food and water security coordination and technical support to Dine community farm and ranch projects in the western region of the Navajo Nation.
 Even before the COVID virus, these areas have been a ‘water and food desert’ – without sufficient supplies of good quality water and food available to Diné families.
 These conditions are aggravated by long-term chronic unemployment and poverty.
 Building food and water security also benefits local economies by creating and supporting community-based food and water enterprises.
 The Diné have been hit hard and tragically by the COVID pandemic.
 Thousands of families are without running water at home, and must haul water from windmills and other sources to provide for domestic drinking water, and for livestock, gardens and wildlife.
 Tolani Lake Enterprises COVID relief and recovery efforts focus on family- and community-based water and food initiatives, to provide immediate relief from critical shortages of water and food, and to strengthen longer term recovery of water and food security.